Seven Up Ads

 1

 Full color 9 1/2" x 13" ad has a picture of a young couple dancing in what looks like a high school gym while another couple watches them while drinking bottles of Seven-Up.
-The ad headline asks if you are "Thirst-y cha-cha-cha?".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+The ad headline asks if you are "Thirst-y cha-cha-cha?" and says that in time of intense physical activity like this, Seven-Up is needed.

 January 12, 1962